EasyDGL: Encode, Train and Interpret for Continuous-time Dynamic Graph Learning: Training: Task-agnostic Posterior Maximization and Task-aware Masked Learning

 \textbf{Event.} In traffic networks, one road that is connected to congested roads would likely be congested.
 To account for this, when a road is congested, we regard it as the events of edge addition happening on its connected roads.
 To be more specific, we define the traffic congestion on a road when its traffic reading is significantly lower than hourly mean value at the $95\%$ confidence level.

 \textbf{Training Loss.} Fig.~\ref{fig:cam}(d) presents the details about model encoding and training for node traffic forecasting.
 Likewise, we predict the reading $\mathbf{y}^{(t)}_u$ at time $t$ (e.g., 15 min later) for road $v_u$ based on the time-conditioned representation $\mathbf{h}^{(t)}_{u;L}$: where $\mathbf{w}^O\!\in\!\mathbb{R}^{d},{b}^{O}\!\in\!\mathbb{R}$ are the model parameters and $d$ is the embeddings size.
-To optimize the model parameters $\Theta$, we minimize the following least-squared loss: where the loss is computed on all nodes $\mathbb{V}$.
+To optimize the model parameters $\Theta$, we minimize the following least-squared loss:

-\textbf{Inference.} Analogous to the treatment for node classification, we switch off the masking and utilize original node features as the input at testing stage.
+\textbf{Inference.} Analogous to the treatment for node classification, we switch off the masking and use the original node features as input in the testing stage.